jwaliszko/ExpressiveAnnotations/README.md

   RelationalOperator   - Gets or sets the relational operator indicating relation between dependent
 						 field and target value.
 Available operators: ==, !=, >, >=, <, <=.
 If this
 						 property is not provided, equality operator == is used by default.
   SensitiveComparisons - Gets or sets whether the string comparisons are case sensitive or not.
+  AllowEmptyOrFalse    - Gets or sets a flag indicating whether the attribute should allow empty or
+                         whitespace strings or false boolean values (null never allowed).
 ```
 ```
 RequiredIfExpressionAttribute([string Expression],
                               [string[] DependentProperties],
                               [object[] TargetValues],
 							  [string[] RelationalOperators],
+							  [bool SensitiveComparisons],
-							  [bool SensitiveComparisons] ...) - Validation attribute which indicates that annotated field is
+							  [bool AllowEmptyOrFalse] ...)    - Validation attribute which indicates that annotated field is
 																 required when computed result of
 																 given logical expression is true.

-  AllowEmptyOrFalse    - Gets or sets a flag indicating whether the attribute should allow empty or
-                         whitespace strings or false boolean values (null never allowed).

 AssertThatExpressionAttribute([string Expression],
                               [string[] DependentProperties],
                               [object[] TargetValues],